- Mother of Huma Abedin and Hassan Abedin

 Saleha Abedin is perhaps best-known for her efforts in editing and translating (into English) author Fatima Umar Naseef’s 1999 book, Women in Islam: A Discourse in Rights and Obligations, which quotes extensively from the writings of the eminent Muslim Brotherhood theorist Sayyid Qutb.
 Lauding Naseef as “a prominent Saudi scholar,” Abedin describes the book as “a comprehensive study of the rights and obligations of women in society from the Islamic perspective.”
 Specifically, the book asserts that all Muslim women must wear the hijab, or veil; that Sharia offers women “the only escape” possible from the tyranny of manmade laws that “enslave” them; that female genital mutilation is permissible; that stoning and lashing are appropriate punishments for adultery; that apostates should be executed for abandoning the Muslim faith; that those who kill apostates should not be subject to the death penalty; that women are not only permitted, but obliged, to participate in violent jihad; that social interaction between the sexes is forbidden; that women have no right to abstain from sex with their husbands; that a woman should not let anyone into her family’s house unless approved by her husband; and that free speech should not be permitted if it does not “benefit” Islam.

-In addition, Abedin is a member of several interfaith organizations, including the Millennium World Peace Summit, the Vienna Round Table for Christian Muslim Dialogue, the Peace Council, the Parliament of World Religions, and the World Council of Muslims for Interfaith Relations.
-She founded Dar Al-Hekma College (in Jeddah, Saudi Arabia), and is a Professor of Sociology at the King Abdulaziz University Women’s College (also in Jeddah).
+In addition to her aforementioned activities and associations, Abedin has been a member of several interfaith organizations, including the Millennium World Peace Summit, the Vienna Round Table for Christian Muslim Dialogue, the Peace Council, the Parliament of World Religions, and the World Council of Muslims for Interfaith Relations.
+She is also a sociology lecturer at Dar Al-Hekma College, and a Professor of Sociology at the King Abdulaziz University Women’s College (also in Jeddah).